Battle of Fort Beauséjour: Fort Beauséjour: construction and espionage

-The siege
+Siege

 Recruitment for an attack on Beauséjour was done by Colonel Shirley of Massachusetts.
 He was able to gather 2000 men, who would be led by Colonel Winslow, Lieutenant-Colonel George Scott, and Robert Monckton.
 The expedition left Boston on May 22, 1755, and arrived at Fort Lawrence on June 2, where an additional 400 men joined the expedition.
 The English expedition then started moving towards Fort Beauséjour on June 4.
 In the meantime, Vergor received news of the impending attack, and started to put defence measures into place.
 He first issued a call to arms to the surrounding Acadian population, who answered it begrudgingly.
 The Acadians asked their governor to threaten them, in order to be protected from execution for treason from the English.
 Fort Beauséjour had a maximum of a thousand men to defend it.
 At the same time, Vergor sent letters to Québec, Louisbourg, as well as settlements on the St. John river and on the Islands of St. John for help.
 He also sent a letter to Fort Gaspereau, which was located the closest to Fort Beauséjour.
 While Vergor was technically in charge of the fort, it was Jacau de Fiedmont who coordinated all of the defence plans and preparations for the attack.
 He was well aware that the only way Beauséjour would survive the siege would be by strengthening its defences.
 He was therefore insistent that the extra work be done before the English arrived.
 Other preparations included destroying roads and bridges.